abunchofnerds-25/ccollections/README.md

 ## 8. Ordered Map - `cbstmap`

-An ordered map works like a hash map -- you look up values by key -- but it always keeps its keys in sorted order.
+An ordered map works like a hash map (you look up values by key) but it always keeps its keys in sorted order.
 Iterating over it visits entries from smallest key to largest.
 This makes it the right choice when you need both fast lookup and ordered traversal.

 `cbstmap` is implemented as a self-balancing AVL tree, which guarantees O(log n) worst-case performance for insertion, deletion, and lookup regardless of the order in which keys are inserted.
 (A naive binary search tree degrades to O(n) on sorted input; the AVL rebalancing prevents that.)